Missions

 Leader: Skip Wild, pupperwild@gmail.com

-A partnership with MNPD's West Precinct to address the nutritional needs of families in our community through ongoing collections & food drives.
+A partnership with MNPD’s West Precinct, Dream Streets, and Urban Housing Solutions Food Pantry to address the nutritional needs of families in our community through ongoing collections & food drives.
 We currently collect items the second Wednesday of each month from 11 AM - 1 PM via a drive through collection at the church.
-If you can’t drop food off on Wednesday, please bring your items to The Upper Room Sunday School Class, Room 219, the Sunday before our collection, and we will make sure it gets to MNPD.
+If you can’t drop food off on Wednesday, please bring your items to The Upper Room Sunday School Class, Room 219, the Sunday before our collection, and we will make sure it gets to our mission partners.

 Items they collect: Shelf stable foods (canned meats, vegetables and fruits), boxed food (cereals, snacks, pastas, macaroni and cheese), bottled water, beverages, personal hygiene items (soap, tooth paste, laundry detergent) baby food, infant formula and diapers, blankets, clothes, socks and other warm clothing, used laptops or tablets that have been wiped clean